avaneev/a5hash/README.md

 ## Uniformity Analysis

-At the time when this hash function is developed empirically, cryptography has no straightforward techniques for differential cryptanalysis of the multiplication of independent variables.
+At the time when this hash function was developed empirically, cryptography has no precise and straightforward techniques for differential cryptanalysis of the multiplication of large independent variables.
 This fact complicates formally proving the uniformity of the hash function's output and state.

 During the era when many classical hash functions were designed, the most advanced attack method was differential cryptanalysis.
 While powerful against